tylerhall/IndieFAQ/README.markdown

 INSTALL
 -------

- * Upload the files into onto your PHP webserver
+ * Upload the files onto your favorite PHP webserver.
- * Create a MySQL database and import `Database.sql`
+ * Create a MySQL database and import `Database.sql`.
- * Rename `includes/class.config.php.SAMPLE` to `includes/class.config.php`
+ * Rename `includes/class.config.php.SAMPLE` to `includes/class.config.php`.
  * Edit `includes/class.config.php` and add your website's domain name to the `$productionServers` array at the top of the file.
  * Then, fill in your database details and admin password in the `prodiction()` method half way down the file.
+ * You'll want to edit the HTML inside the `/inc/` directory to add your company's name and contact info.
- * You're finished.
+ * That's it.
 You can add/edit support articles via `admin.php`.
 For the time being, you'll have to add support sections via your favorite MySQL database client.

 LICENSE
 -------